Stolichnayer/mist-ce-account-takeover/README.md

 ```
 ### 4️⃣ Exploiting the Session Cookie

-After a successful login, use the stolen session cookie to access the victim’s account:
+After the script's successful login, use the generated session cookie to access the victim’s account:

 - Open Developer Tools in your browser (F12 or Ctrl+Shift+I).